ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/navigation_noetic.md

 {% capture notice_01 %}
 **NOTE**:

-- This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instructions were tested on `Ubuntu 20.04` and `ROS Noetic Ninjemys`.
 - This instructions are supposed to be running on the remote PC.
 Please run the instructions below on your **Remote PC**.
 - The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 The shortcut key for running the terminal is `Ctrl`-`Alt`-`T`.
 - Make sure to run the [Bringup](/docs/en/platform/turtlebot3/bringup/#bringup) instructions before use of the instruction